 Throwlines – There are two main uses of throwlines.
 A throwline for rescuing a swimmer is usually a smaller more compact line designed to be easy and accurate to throw.
-The Palm Lightning 18m, Palm Arc 1.25m, HF Weasel 18m or HF Little Fish 9mm are the most ideal for this.
-These are lines that you might attached to a belt so it’s always close at hand.
+The Palm Lightning 18m, HF Weasel 18m, Peak Compact 15m, Palm Arc 12.5m, or HF Little Fish 9m are the most ideal for this.
+These are lines that you might attach to a belt so it’s always close at hand.

 On the other hand, a throwline to unpin or rescue a boat needs to be stronger than a swim line as a boat full of water requires more effort to pull.
 These also need to be longer than swimmer lines because you might require mechanical advantages to pull boats out of the water.
 The Palm range of Pro rescue lines have 10kn breaking strength and the Peak throwlines have 11kn of breaking strength.
 These are usually lines that are stored behind your seat in a cockpit, rather than carried on you.

 Tapes – Rescue tapes are also important bits of kit.
-The 4m Snake sling has a loop at either end for a karabiner and has multiple uses, including a tree anchor, pursick or a quick release towline.
-The 5m Safety tape from Palm has a loop at one end useful for a paddle hook, quick throwing aide, 4-1 mechanical advantage system Both tapes are super useful and have a multitude of different uses.
+The 4m Snake sling has a loop at either end for a karabiner and has multiple uses, including a tree anchor, prussick or a quick release towline.
+The 5m Safety tape from Palm has a loop at one end useful for a paddle hook, quick throwing aide, or 4-1 mechanical advantage system.
+Both tapes are super useful and have a multitude of different uses.

 Whistle, pulleys, gear belts are also very useful bits of kit and you can view our entire range of safety and rescue gear here;